Wildlander-mod/wildlander-mod.github.io/_06-MechanicsAnaylsis/Advanced-Combat-Mechanics.md

 If the Enemy has protection from Damage types, will also contain damage reduction by type.

 **Additional Perks**
-Any aditional perks that the Enemy may have which affects game play.
+Any additional perks that the Enemy may have which affects game play.

 ### The Guides